ppriyank/Prince-Set-UP/README.md

 * Conda install reverts the changes of loading cuda/cudnn
 use : ```conda uninstall tensorflow-gpu cudatoolkit cudnn ```
 * Tensorflow was compiled with diffent version of  cudnn  and currently is a different version is loaded.
 Just load the correct/earlier version of cudnn by which *tensorflow-gpu* was  installed
-* Tensorflow is cuda/cudnn installed in not compatiblet to use gpu.  ```pip uninstall tensorflow-gpu``` or  possibly delete the  whole  environment and follow the  above procedure.
+* Tensorflow is not compatible to use gpu. cuda/cudnn used during installation doesn't match with the tensorflow binary from which it was created.  ```pip uninstall tensorflow-gpu``` or  possibly delete the  whole  environment and follow the  above procedure.

 ## Summary